syjn99/chronos/.github/ISSUE_TEMPLATE/bug_report.md

 ## 🔬 Minimal Reproduction

 <!--
 Please let us know how we can reproduce this issue.
-Include the exact method you used to run Prysm along with any flags used in your beacon chain and/or validator.
+Include the exact method you used to run Chronos along with any flags used in your beacon chain and/or validator.
 Make sure you don't upload any confidential files or private keys.
 -->

 ## 🔥 Error